-The Company's business activities expose it to a variety of financial risks , namely liquidity risk and credit risk. ----------------------------------- --- --
+The Company's business activities expose it to a variety of financial risks, namely liquidity risk and gradit risk.

-The delinpents of the and the second s or midiroral fiction florings inquienty from and or out trait.
+D' solutions delivities expose it to a vallety / Or imandial risks, namely ilquidity risk and credit risk.
 Risk Exposure arising from Measurement Management Credit Risk Cash and cash equivalents, financial assets measured at amortized cost.
 Aging analysis Diversification of bank deposits, letters of credit Liquidity Risk Borrowings and other liabilities Rolling cash flow forecasts Availability of committed credit lines and borrowing facilities